pauliuslasas/Pet-Shelter/README.md

 # Pet-Shelter
 Description:
-I've created a web application for a local pet shelter in my town using Django framework and bootstrap.
+I've created a web application for a pet shelter using Django framework and bootstrap.
 The project is not hosted online, it's currently running on local host.
 I have chosen Django for this project because of its freatures.
 I needed an admin panel so that there could be one admin user who could upload new posts, animal listings, delete them, change them etc..
 Django has a built it admin panel which is fairly simple to use and set up and it is really powerful.

 Database: For my database I used DBSQLITE3 to hold my data.
 Database has three main tables that is: a.
 Users - it holds the main admin user because it needs a user to upload news, animals ads. b.
 Posts - Post table is used to create, upload news. c.
 Animals - Animals table is used to upload pets for adoption.